noahehall/theBookOfNoah/linux/docker/docker_new.md

     - i.e. init process
     - a program thats used to launch and maintain the state of other programs
     - on a linux system, PID #1 is the init process
+  - agent
+    - a container specifically for providing limited  interactive access to other containers

 # best practices
   - docker generally runs as the root user on your system